Joe Rogan’s supplement list helps him stay in better shape than most 30 year olds.

-Whether he’s injecting testosterone, devouring elk meat or hulking down vegetable smoothies, Joe is always on the look out for performance enhancing substances.
+Whether he’s injecting testosterone, devouring elk meat or drinking CBD, Joe is always on the look out for performance enhancing substances.

 Joe Rogan’s Daily Vitamin & Minerals:

 - Multivitamin – Pure Encapsulations Athlete Pure Pack

 - Vision / Eye Support – Pure Encapsulations – Macular Support Formula

 - Cartilage & Joint Support – 365’s Glucosamine Chondrointin & MSM

 - Omega-3 Fish Oil – Carlson Omega-3 Fish Oil